EBrown8534/Framework/README.md

 * `Evbpc.Framework`: contains the root utilities, classes and structures to replicate certain portions of the `System.Drawing` namespace, as well as limited support for certain physics operations, and a small list of additional utilities (for serialization, logging, etc.).
 * `Evbpc.Framework.Windows`: contains the additional features required to create `Form` objects within XNA (or other graphics libraries, this project is library agnostic).
 * `Evbpc.Framework.Xna`: contains the wrapping of the `Evbpc.Framework` and `Evbpc.Framework.Windows` projects to XNA-compatible formats, as well as other XNA-specific utilities.
+* `Evbpc.Framework.Test`: contains the unit tests requried for verifying that any code changes have the desired effects.
+Some tests may seem unnecessary, but all of them are used to verify that changes to specific classes and structures do not cause undesired consequences.

 ## What can you do with it